LuminousMonkey/monkey-blog/resources/posts/2014-09-01-activation-records.md

 I compiled with GCC on an Arch Linux install, with 64bit compilation.
 Just using -S to generate the [assembly in AT&T syntax](https://gist.github.com/LuminousMonkey/d2ecacc615cb798a8f16). (operator source destination)

-When I say contrived, I mean it, even if variables within a block have the same name, the compiler will just allocate them on the stack normally.
-I wanted to test to see if statement blocks created an activation record, so I have:
+When I say contrived, I mean it, I've plonked a statement block in the middle of main, all by itself.
+I've even used, *gasp*, GCC extensions that aren't standard C, something I loathe to do.
+Anyway, I wanted to test to see if statement blocks created an activation record, so I have:

 <pre class="src"><code>{
     <span class="type">int</span> <span class="variable-name">x</span> = 22;